Basic drawing in Pycairo

 Initialising the context

 One useful thing is to scale the page.
-Up until now everything has been scaled in pixels.
+Up until now, everything has been scaled in pixels.
 It can be more intuitive to measure the page in "units" of our own choosing.
 You could think of them as inches or cm if it is a picture, or kilometres if you are drawing a map, or anything you want.
-We will imagine they are inches and create a small (2 by 3 inch) image.
+For this example, we will use inches and create a small (2 by 3 inch) image.

 WIDTH = 3